h2oai/docs-issues/.github/ISSUE_TEMPLATE/h2o-model-validation.md

 ---
-name: "H2O Model Validation"
+name: "Issue/request fo an application"
-about: Create a documentation issue/request to improve H2O Model Validation
+about: Create a documentation issue/request for an application in HAIC
-title: "[H2O-MV]"
+title: "[HAIC-APP]"
-assignees: '5675sp'
-labels: area/documentation, h2o-model-validation
+labels: area/documentation, haic-app
 ---